← Submission Hub

 Architectural Alignment

 Projected elements track to the hall's real contours.
-Spires extend spires.
-Arches fill arches.
-The rose window is treated as a protagonist, not a surface.
+The Rose Window is treated as a protagonist of our story, centering the visuals.

 Absence